sauranildebs7645/sauranildebs.github.io/_posts/2017-01-21-Grad-CAM-Making-Off-the-Shelf-Deep-Models-Transparent-through-Visual-Explanations.md

----
+--
 layout: post
 comments: true
-title:  "Grad-CAM"
+title:  "Grad-CAM: Making Off-the-shelf Deep Models Transparent through Visual Explanations"
-date:   2011-04-27 22:00:00
+date:   2017-01-21
 mathjax: true
 ---

-Grad-CAM: Making Off-the-shelf Deep Models Transparent through Visual Explanations
 ===================
 [TOC]

-##Introduction
+# Introduction

 Convolutional Neural Networks and other deep networks have enabled unprecedented breakthroughs in a variety of Computer Vision tasks, ranging from Image Classification (classify the image into a category from a given set of categories), to semantic segmentation (segment the detected category), image captioning (describe the given image in natural language), and more recently, visual question answering (answer a natural language question about an image).
 Despite their success, when these systems fail, they fail spectacularly disgracefully, without any warning or explanation, leaving an end user staring at an incoherent output, wondering why it said what it said.
 Their lack of decomposability into intuitive and understandable components makes them extremelly hard to interpret.

-##Need for Transparent Interpretable Systems
+# Need for Transparent Interpretable Systems

 A bit of history.
 Sometime in the 1980s, the Pentagon wanted to harness computer technology to identify military tanks.
 They had a team which went and collected about 100 photographs of tanks hiding behind trees, and 100 photographs of trees with no tanks.
 A group of researchers trained a Neural Network to distinguish between scenes with tanks and scenes without tanks.
 Their Neural Net achieved 100% accuracy on their held out test set.
 When these spectacular results were presented at a conference, a person from the audience raised a concern about the training data they collected.
 After further investigation it turned out that all the images with tanks were taken on a cloudy day, and all images without tanks were taken on a sunny day.
 So, at that time the US Government was a proud owner of a multi-billion dollar computer that could tell you whether it was cloudy or not.